Egypt's Alexandria and Dekheila ports pause activity due to weather

 High winds and a dust storm were blamed for the stranding on Tuesday morning of a 400 meter long container ship that ran aground in Egypt’s Suez Canal, blocking vessels from passing through.

-Four Egyptian Red Sea ports had been shut on Tuesday, also due to weather conditions, and all except the Ain Sokhna port have now re-opened said the Red Sea Ports Authority and the Suez Canal Economic Zone Authority in separate statements.
+Four Egyptian Red Sea ports had been shut on Tuesday, also due to weather conditions, but all were re-opened by late on Wednesday, including the Ain Sokhna port, said the Red Sea Ports Authority and the Suez Canal Economic Zone Authority in separate statements.

 Our Standards: The Thomson Reuters Trust Principles.